estruyf/blog-content/content/posts/2026-06-16-ai-didnt-take-the-joy-out-of-coding-i-gave-it-away.md

 I just hand them over.

 I tell the agent to find the issue.
 Sometimes I guide it a little, give it a hand when it's lost, but that's it.
 The hard part, the part I used to love?
 I outsource it without thinking, every single time.
-That's not a model problem.
-That's a me problem.
+That's got nothing to do with the AI.
+That one's on me.

 When I ask myself why, the answer comes out sounding completely reasonable: *why put yourself through the hurdle and frustration of finding something, when AI can just figure it out, give you the key points, and you do the fix?*